 I know that this is hard to accept from the pseudoscience-believing crowds in the anti-vaccine religion, but vaccines save lives.
 And Trumenba, the serogroup B meningococcal vaccine, saves children from a deadly, painful disease.

-- I can hear it now – the anti-vaccine mob will be screaming that “ONLY 2600 PEOPLE GET THE DISEASE.
+- I can hear it now – the anti-vaccine crowd will be screaming that “ONLY 2600 PEOPLE GET THE DISEASE.
 THE VACCINE IS WORTHLESS.”

 - Yes, I’m taking this from a press release from Pfizer.
 The FDA may not post its approval letter for a week or two.
 In addition, the FDA will take a few weeks to approve an updated package insert which will confirm that the vaccine can be used in 1-9-year-old children.